ubports/docs.ubports.com/porting/introduction/Intro.rst

 * **The Halium-boot method:** Build halium-boot.img and install this together with the Halium GSI and the UBports rootfs.
 * **The standalone kernel method:** Build only the kernel and install this together with the Halium ramdisk, the Halium GSI and the UBports rootfs.

-The methods outlined above share some common steps, even between Halium versions.
-However, there are also significant differences that must not be missed.
-Therefore, the methods will be treated separately in the subsequent sections of this guide whenever the differences, and the concern for understandability, justify it.
+These methods share some common steps, however, there are also significant differences that must not be missed.
+Therefore, the methods will be treated separately in the subsequent sections where needed.

 The remainder of this section gives some words of advice to new porters.
 If you already have porting experience or ROM building experience, you can likely skip straight to :ref:`Preparations <Preparations>`.